oeyoews/dotfiles/notes/wiki/awesome_soft.md

-@document.meta
-  title: soft
-  description:
-  author: oeyoews
-  categories: awesome-software
-  created: 2021-11-06
-  version: 0.3
-@end

----
 * Picture
   - flameshot
   - [link](https://github.com/flameshot-org/flameshot)

----
   # (note: if turn on input method panel , all fcitx skin will don't work)
 gnome-shell-extension-kimpanel
 - gnome: dash-to-dock
 - gnome-keyring              # for vscode synchronize~~, for google-chrome microsoft-edge-beta-bin vscode and etc...